yehia67/documentation/ict/0.1/how-to-guides/install-ixi-modules.md

 ## Next steps

 If you're familiar with the Java programming language, take a look at the IXI GitHub repository and [learn to build your own IXI module](https://github.com/iotaledger/ixi/blob/master/README.md).

+If you want to [write an IXI module in a different programming language](https://github.com/iotaledger/bridge.ixi), use the Bridge.ixi module.